 Connected Car Simulator

-The app representing the car uses the phone’s sensors to collect location and accelerometer data that is published to a Solace message router.
+The app representing the car uses the phone’s sensors to collect location and accelerometer data that is published to a PubSub+ message broker.
 It also uses the phone’s screen and speakers to simulate actions like starting the car and honking the horn.
 The app also generates a crash alert message if it detects an acceleration higher than the (configurable) amount specified in field labelled “G Level in M/S”.
 The demo doesn’t really require you to physically attach the “car app” to physical model car, but it’s a lot more fun that way!

 The controller app represents a consumer’s remote vehicle control app (start car, unlock door, change ambience lighting), as well as the carmaker’s remote services (unlock door, turn on lights).
 This app is also used to receive crash alerts and show the car’s location on a map.